 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Plans to connect Silver Palm Park and the Wildflower property at the intracoastal and Palmetto Park Road are moving forward.
 At the November 26 City Council workshop, EDSA, the City's consultant, gave a presentation on the connectivity designs for the Wildflower and Silver Palm Parks.
 A revised conceptual plan was presented and members of the City Council and the public had an opportunity to weigh in on the revised designs.
-On January 23, 2019, the City Council authorized the next phase of the consultant's master planing and architectural services, which include detailed design documents, site plans, permitting and construction documents.
+On January 23, 2019, the City Council authorized the next phase of the consultant's master planning and architectural services, which include detailed design documents, site plans, permitting and construction documents.

 As part of other waterfront park renovations, Hillsboro El Rio Park Phase 2 along 18th Street and the El Rio Canal, will begin construction in January, and estimates have the park completed in the fall of 2019.
 The new park will include jogging and fitness trails, picnic pavilions, pickleball courts, basketball courts, sand volleyball and a soft launch for canoes and kayaks.

 Consultants have worked with City Council members and stakeholders to create preliminary designs for Lake Wyman and Rutherford Parks and are currently working on the permit applications to the appropriate permitting agencies.
 Improvements will include canoe and kayak trails and launches, restroom facilities, replacing the existing boardwalk and extending the boardwalk path.
 Walking paths will be created along the FIND property.
 Estimated completion is 2020/2021.

 For the Waterfront Master Plan project history and the latest updates visit our Waterfront Master Plan webpage.